yotamraz/pyprof/README.md

 # pyprof
 A simple python profiler for all mankind

-Track your CPU/Memory/CUDA utilization with a easy-to-use context wrapper
+Track your CPU/Memory/CUDA utilization with an easy-to-use context wrapper

 ## install
 ```